VeraLIMS/Fundalyze/docs/configuration.md

 To obtain an OpenBB API token visit the
 [OpenBB documentation](https://docs.openbb.co/platform/getting_started/api_requests)
 and sign up for an account.
 Once acquired, run the **OpenBB API Token** wizard inside the Settings Manager to store the token.
+The `get_openbb()` helper uses this token to log in whenever OpenBB data is requested.
 The Settings Manager also provides wizards for configuring your **Directus connection** and **Notes directory**.
 Another wizard sets the **Output Directory** used for reports.
  A **Cloudflare Access** wizard stores the `CF_ACCESS_CLIENT_ID` and